- Build a high-functioning robot with new innovative ideas that is able to complete every aspect of the SKYSTONE game from Game Strategy. (Build)

 We compete in two qualifying competitions and then, if we are chosen to go on further, we compete in the State Tournament.
 Our competition season is one of the most exciting parts of being part of the team.

 We were a second year team last year, and our team performed very well.
 We were frugal with our donated funds, and applied for many sponsorships.
 Through hard work, and a lot of advice from mentors, our team was able to progress to Worlds!
 We were then nominated for the Innovate Award!
 This journey was only made possible through a team effort.

 Our team and our schools, MSA and East Ridge High School, believe that education should develop skills needed for “the world’s best workforce”.
 We believe that solving problems in multiple ways requires diverse individuals with many different skill sets.
 We want to encourage talented individuals from all areas to develop their technical abilities.
 Many colleges are developing interdisciplinary programs which combine humanities and technical studies.
 A few of our important outreach activities which reach outside of the STEM community have included:

-- Visiting a local elementary schools to demonstrate our robot and talk about how to get involved in FLL and FTC robotics.
+- Visiting a local schools to demonstrate our robot and talk about how to get involved in FLL and FTC robotics.